conda-forge/conda-forge.github.io/src/orga/governance.rst

 ----

-:Posting results: To maintain the historical record, the outcome of any standard vote outside
+:Posting results: To maintain the historical record, the outcome of any standard,
-    the CFEP process should be recorded in the "vote-results" folder at https://github.com/conda-forge/conda-forge.github.io/tree/master/vote-results
+    except those excluded in this section, should be recorded in the "vote-results" folder at https://github.com/conda-forge/conda-forge.github.io/tree/master/vote-results

     Each vote should be its own file.
 The filename should reflect the topic and the